 - 1. Access the concept and Scope of Industrial Relations and its resolution. - 2.
 Outline the knowledge towards Trade unions, Industrial disputes and Grievance Procedure. - 3.
 Identify various Laws on Wages, Welfare and Social Security. - 4.
 Illustrate rules and regulations of working conditions. - 5.
 Enlighten on quality standards in industry.

-(C30164) ENTREPRENEURSHIP (Open Elective-II offered by MBA)
+(C30164) ENTREPRENEURSHIP (OPEN ELECTIVE)